HomeOfTheWizard/spring-bridge-maven/README.md

 }
 ```

 You want to use a class that implements Helloer interface, coming from a spring library.

+#### 1. Add the extension
-You can add this extension in the `extensions.xml` file located in your maven config folder `.mvn`.
+You should add this extension in the `extensions.xml` file located in your maven config folder `.mvn`.
 Like below.
 ```xml
 <extensions xmlns="http://maven.apache.org/EXTENSIONS/1.0.0"...>
 	<extension>